-Clearly a global priority, one of the targets of the very first Millennium Development Goals – eradicate extreme hunger and poverty – is to “reduce by half the proportion of children that are malnourished.”
+Clearly a global priority, one of the targets of the very first Millennium Development Goals (steps to eradicate extreme hunger and poverty) is to “reduce by half the proportion of children that are malnourished.”

 Malnutrition is more than the food deprivation typically perceived as “hunger.”
 Irrespective of the amount of food that is available, malnutrition occurs when the variety or quality of food is insufficient to support proper development and health.
 Malnutrition cannot be solved by food aid and, more often than not, when a person has grown up in a state of malnourishment, the effects are irreversible.

-An estimated 15 percent of all births in developing countries result in incidences of these low-birth weight babies – making malnutrition the key factor contributing to more than one-third of global child deaths (2.6 million) per year.
-Considering many cases of infant malnourishment can be solved by simply ensuring exclusive breastfeeding for the first six months of a child’s life, this number is shockingly unacceptable.
+Malnutrition is a key factor that contributes to nearly half of all child deaths globally.
+Considering many cases of infant malnourishment can be solved by simply ensuring exclusive breastfeeding for the first six months of a child’s life, this fact is unacceptable.

 Often, the reason for insufficient breastfeeding is due to the mother’s own youth and lack of knowledge on the subject of nutrition.
-In developing countries, girls traditionally eat last and least – as addressed in this 2010 report on gender, nutrition and agriculture co-authored by The Hunger Project and Bread for the World – and are therefore ill-equipped to combat poor nutrition in the community.
+In developing countries, girls traditionally eat last and least, and are therefore ill-equipped to combat poor nutrition in the community.
 Additionally, the prevalence of early childhood marriage for young girls leads them to giving birth earlier in life.
 A young, malnourished woman gives birth to a low-birth weight baby who, already affected by the malnourishment and lack of resources of her mother, suffers from an impaired immune system.
 This nutritionally deficient baby has reduced muscle strength, is stunted and becomes a low-weight and height teenager who, in turn, becomes a young, malnourished woman married too young – starting the Cycle of Malnutrition all over again.

 Children born into this cycle have a higher incidence of diabetes and heart disease and tend to have cognitive disabilities and a lower IQ, affecting their performance in school and their job opportunities as adults – forever diminishing their future opportunities.